lishangqiu/lishangqiu.github.io/gravitygame/gravitygame.md

 It is also critically depent on the "time resolution".
 Sometimes if the objects are going too fast, they might teleport through each other.

- **EXCEPT from those**, it's quite accurate, if you go along with the *"everything's 2D/all orbits are flat"* assumptions.
+ **EXCEPT from those**, it's pretty accurate, if you go along with the *"everything's 2D/all orbits are flat"* assumptions.

+ One way it shows is I only entered all of the planet's aphelion(and correspondingly, the minimum speed).
+So if you watch closely, the computed maximum speed match quite accurately with the real maximum speed.

 ## How it works(math/physics side)